 If air travel is not your cup of tea, there is now a ferry running twice daily, seven days a week, between St. Croix and St. Thomas.
 Locally designed and built especially for island hopping, the QE IV Ferry’s innovative four-hulled design allows for a smooth and swift ride.
 The ferry terminal on St. Croix is located at Gallows Bay in Christiansted, and the St. Thomas terminal is located east of the Charlotte Amalie seaplane port.
 As with taking the seaplane over, you can take a ferry to St. John or the BVI’s after reaching St. Thomas.
 This is an affordable option to get to and from St. Thomas, plus you get to enjoy being on the water.

+Click on the links below to contact any of the operators we mentioned above.
 Enjoy your time on St. Croix and our sister islands!
 With several options now available for inter-island travel, we hope you will take advantage of the opportunity to island hop and explore the diverse wonders the Caribbean has to offer.
 Bon voyage!

 – Jennie Ogden, Editor